China says it began public use of covid-19 vaccine a month ago, bypassing clinical trials

 Officials around the world have been debating how far they should suspend ordinary drug-development protocols to get covid-19 vaccines and treatments to market.
-While early on, many governments had declared they would not cut corners in developing a vaccine, they are proving amenable, in practice, to corner-cutting, as the pandemic’s human and economic tolls mount.
+Many governments declared early on that they would not cut corners in developing a vaccine, but they are proving amenable in practice to corner-cutting as the pandemic’s human and economic tolls mount.

 The Beijing announcement followed a diplomatic controversy last week, in which Papua New Guinea said it had turned back a group of Chinese miners who had received an experimental coronavirus vaccine.

 There were signs of impatience in the White House as Beijing trumpeted its vaccine rollout over the weekend.
 President Trump tweeted Saturday alleging that either the Food and Drug Administration or the “deep state” was delaying progress for a U.S. coronavirus vaccine, without providing substantiating detail.
-On Sunday, Trump touted the FDA’s emergency authorization of convalescent plasma as a covid-19 treatment.
+On Sunday, Trump touted the FDA’s emergency authorization of convalescent plasma as a treatment for covid-19, the disease caused by the novel coronavirus.

 Trump touts FDA’s emergency authorization of convalescent plasma as breakthrough, but scientists are doubtful

-The standard approval process for a new vaccine takes years, and requires the observation of large numbers of patients over time to ensure safety and efficacy.
-The United States and China had both pledged to bring vaccines to market by the end of this year or early 2021, an unprecedented speed that requires gargantuan factory investments before the vaccines have passed safety tests.
+The standard approval process for a new vaccine takes years and requires the observation of large numbers of patients over time to ensure safety and efficacy.
+The United States and China have both pledged to bring vaccines to market by the end of this year or early 2021, an unprecedented speed that requires gargantuan factory investments before the vaccines have passed safety tests.
 Now Beijing and Moscow have pushed the timeline up further, with large numbers of citizens essentially being asked to serve as test subjects as an act of patriotism.

-On Chinese state TV on Saturday, Zheng Zhongwei, the head of China’s coronavirus vaccine development program, said that “urgent use” of Sinopharm trial vaccines were launched on July 22, with initial use for medical workers and some state-owned enterprises.
+On Chinese state TV on Saturday, Zheng Zhongwei, head of China’s coronavirus vaccine development program, said that “urgent use” of Sinopharm trial vaccines were launched on July 22, with initial use for medical workers and some state-owned enterprises.
 This came a month after China’s military began inoculating troops with an experimental vaccine.

 Authorities are considering expanding the inoculations this fall to employees of food markets, transport systems and service industries, he said.